flutter-tizen/flutter-tizen/README.md

 ## Issues

 If you run into any problem, post an [issue](../../issues) in this repository to get help.
-If your issue is clearly not Tizen-specific (i.e it's reproducible with the regular `flutter` command), you may file an issue in https://github.com/flutter/flutter/issues.
+If your issue is clearly not Tizen-specific (i.e. it's reproducible with the regular `flutter` command), you may file an issue in https://github.com/flutter/flutter/issues.

 ## Contribution